Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 It's time to compare the results.
 Did both of tf.contrib and tf.layers produce the layers with similar functionality?
 Did one of them do more than the other?

 First, let's consider the variables created by above commands.
-(You can use the method tf.global_variables() to get all variables in the current graph)
+You can use the method `tf.global_variables()` to get all variables in the current graph.

 ```
 # Variables created by tf.contrib.layers.conv2d